 Dennis Hackethal, What Is the Difference Between a Person and a Recording of That Person?, 2020

 What book, journal or website has those articles?
 All DH gives is a title but no link or indication of what type of work they are.
-It’s not enough info to look them up and read them.
+It’s not enough information to look them up and read them.

 Although large portions of the book are about DD’s ideas, Nick Bostrom, who is brought up as a target to attack (not as a source of ideas DH advocates), is named more times than DD.
 Here’s a sample of what DH says about Bostrom and his book Superintelligence: